 - Injury: wrist injuries (sprains, strains, trauma, etc.) may cause inflammation which narrows the space within the carpal tunnel

-- Overuse: overuse syndromes such as tenosynovitis create inflammation in the tendon sheaths which can cause crowding within the carpal tunnel
+- Overuse: repetitive strain injuries such as tenosynovitis may create inflammation in the tendon sheaths which can cause crowding within the carpal tunnel

-- Hormones (pregnancy): during pregnancy, hormones may increase water retention; increased fluid volume may increase pressure inside the carpal tunnel
+- Hormones: changes in hormones (e.g., during pregnancy) may increase water retention; increased fluid volume may increase pressure inside the carpal tunnel

-- Overuse: repetitive movement in one plane of motion may cause densification in the flexor retinaculum, shortening the band of tissue and narrowing the space within the carpal tunnel
+- Overuse imbalance: repetitive movement in one plane of motion may cause densification or adhesion formation in the flexor retinaculum, shortening the band of tissue and narrowing the space within the carpal tunnel

-- Prolonged, static position: if the wrist is held in a flexed or closed position for long periods of time, the flexor retinaculum may become tense, narrowing the space within the carpal tunnel
+- Prolonged, static position: if the wrist is held in the same position for long periods of time, the flexor retinaculum may become tense, narrowing the space within the carpal tunnel

 - Direct compression of the flexor retinaculum or median nerve

-- Poor, prolonged wrist position: if the wrist is held in extension for long periods of time (i.e. wrists bent over a keyboard), the flexor retinaculum is pulled tightly, putting pressure on the structures within the carpal tunnel
+- Poor, prolonged wrist position: if the wrist is held in extension for long periods of time (e.g., wrists bent backwards on the edge of a keyboard), the flexor retinaculum is pulled tightly, putting pressure on the structures within the carpal tunnel

-- Direct pressure over the the front of the wrist: direct pressure at the base of the palm will compress the structures within the carpal tunnel
+- Direct pressure: direct pressure at the base of the palm may compress the structures within the carpal tunnel

 If you’re affected by carpal tunnel syndrome, you may experience one or more of the following symptoms: